VAT on Temu, Shein & the CHF 150 Limit in 2026

 - Wish (USA/China)

-- Smaller foreign direct shippers that cross the turnover threshold
+- Smaller foreign shippers once they pass the turnover threshold

-Platforms with a Swiss head office or warehouse (Galaxus, Brack, Microspot, or the Swiss editions of Zalando) were already VAT-registered.
-For them, nothing changes in practice.
+Platforms with a Swiss head office or warehouse, such as Galaxus, Brack, Microspot or the Swiss editions of Zalando, were VAT-registered already.
+For them nothing changed.

-The good news: from the buyer's side, the purchase becomes more transparent.
-Instead of a surprise bill at the door, you see the VAT in your shopping cart.
+From the buyer's side the purchase is simply more transparent than it was a couple of years ago.
+Instead of a follow-up bill at the door, you see the VAT in the basket before you pay.

 Price Display in Online Shops